Triathlons are challenging endurance races that require athletes to swim, bike, and run.

 If you are feeling tired or sore, take a rest day.

-If you are feeling good, you can add more workouts to your plan.
+If you are feeling good, you can start training with a higher intensity and add more workouts to your plan.

 The most important thing is to choose a training plan that you are comfortable with and that you can stick to.